-Preece gives platinum demo to GBC photo class By CYNTHIA DELANEY Free Press Correspondent ELKO - Well-known Reno photographer and instructor Nolan Preece gave a platinum printing demonstration of Photo I students at Great Basin college last week.
-Preece is an art instructor and curator at Trucke Meadows Community College and was recently award at the Artist Fellowship from the Nevada Arts Council.
-Preece and uted the demonstration as part of his community service requirement for the fellowship.
+Preece gives platinum demo to GBC photo class By CYNTHIA DELANEY Free Press Correspondent ELKO - Well-known Reno photographer and instructor Nolan Preece gave a platinum printing demonstration to Photo I students at Great Basin college last week.
+Preece is an et instructor and curator at Trucke Meadows Preece is an at instructor and curator at Truck & Meadows Community College and was recently award the Artist Fellowship from the Nevada Arts Council.
+Preece inducted the demonstration is part of his community service requirement for the fellowship.
 He is an avid practitioner of alternative process photography and teaches platinum printing at the Reno college.
 This process is a 19th century printing method which is still practiced by a few dedicated individuals.
-The GBC students work with traditional methods in a darkroom situation and this antiquated process inspired many creative ideas.
+The GRC students work with traditional methods in a darkroom situation and this antiquated process inspired many creative ideas.
 Platinum printing is a contact printing form of photography using a large negative and ultraviolet light.

-"One reason I like platinum is because of the longevity," said Preece.
+"One reason I like platinum is. because of the longevity," said Preece.

 Platinum prints are estimated to have up to a 2,000 year archival rating.
-Preece, who has documented many historic Nevada locations with this process, has shown its importance in preserving the state's annique heritage. heritage.
+Preces, who has documented many historic Nevada locations with this process, has shown its importance in preserving the state's unique heritage.
 "One thing that came to my attention as I was driving to Elko," said Preece, "is how relevant this demonstration is for the locale.
 Elko is a gold mining region and we are using a precious metal in this type of photography."

-This very method was probably This very method was probably used in the early days of Elko's history to record portraits and other images, said Prece.
+This very method was probably used in the early days of Elko's history to record portraits and other images, said Proce.
 Below: Preece and photo students view the print up close.
-Students, from left to right, Joanne Swallow, Jamie Peske, Chad Taylor, Nolan Preece.
+Students, from left to right, Joanne Swallow, Jamie Peske, Chad Taylor, Noian Preece.
 Photos by Cynthia Delaney/Free Press Correspondent

-Above: Professor Noian Preece talks about the history and artistic aspects of platinum printing.
-Right: the platinum print must go through a series of washings for ultimate preservation.
 GBC student art show on display ELKO - The Great Basin College art department is hosting its spring show in the Great Basin Gallery on campus.
 The show entitled "Celebrate Change" is the first ever judged show for students enrolled in art classes.
 Winning artists will receive awards donated by area businesses including Picture This, Enchanted Paper, Cherished Friends, Northeastern Nevada Museum and an anonymous donor.
 The art department will have a reception for the students from 5 p.m. to 7 p.m.
 Tuesday in the Greenhaw Technical Arts Building.
 Refreshments will be served and the public is welcome to stop in and greet the artists.
 This is also an opportunity to find out about the various art classes offered at the college and appreciate the work firsthand.
-There will be an ice cream social offered by ceramics instructor Laura Moore and her students with one-of-a-kind bowls made special for the event.
+There will be an ice cream social offered by ceramics instructor Laura Moore and her students with one-ofa-kind bowls made special for the event.
 They will also have a raffle with the proceeds going back to the ceramics program.
 The show is installed and runs until May 11.
-For further information call the art department at 753- By Cynthia Delaney
+For further information call the art department at 753-2228.

+By Cynthia Delaney